← Back to 史記

 殿 西

 The emperor returned, and because of the Bo Liang disaster, he received accounts in the morning at Ganquan.
 Gongsun Qing said: 'The Yellow Emperor approached the Qing Ling terrace, and after twelve days it burned.
 The Yellow Emperor then governed the Bright Court.
 The Bright Court is Ganquan.'
 Many fangshi said that ancient emperors and kings had capitals at Ganquan.
 Afterward, the Son of Heaven again held morning audiences with the feudal lords at Ganquan, and at Ganquan residences for the feudal lords were built.
 Yongzhi then said: 'Yue custom has it that when there are fire disasters, rebuilt houses must be large, using this to overcome and subdue the disaster.'
-Thereupon, he built the Jian Zhang Palace, measuring a thousand gates and ten thousand rooms.
+He then built the Jian Zhang Palace, measuring a thousand gates and ten thousand rooms.
 The front hall was measured to be higher than Weiyang.
 To its east was the Feng Que, more than twenty zhang high.
 To its west was Tang Zhong, a tiger enclosure of several tens of li.
 To its north, a large pond was built, with the Jian terrace more than twenty zhang high, named the Tai Ye Pond.
 In the middle were Penglai, Fangzhang, Yingzhou, and Huliang, symbolizing the divine mountains, turtles, and fish in the sea.
-To its south were the jade hall, bi gate, and large birds, and the like.
+To the south stood the Jade Hall, the Bi Gate, the Great Bird, and similar structures.
 He then established the Shen Ming Terrace and Jing Gan Tower, measuring fifty zhang, with sedan roads connecting them.

 98